eu-federation-gateway-service/efgs-federation-gateway/README.md

 ```

 The EFGS Docker image will be built.
 Also a MySQL database will be created.
 After that both start up and EFGS service is available on localhost port 8080.

+To access your local EFGS instance you need to whitelist your personal authentication certificate.
+To do this execute the create_certificate_signature script from tools directory.
+The script will ask four your certificate (defaults to client.pem).
+Provide the full path to your certificate here.
+Please pay attention that your certificate does not contain a private key and has unix line endings.
+Otherwise the generated signature would not match.
+As an result the script will generate a ```insert.sql``` file.
+This file contains one prepared SQL insert statement.
+Execute this statement with a MySQL CLient of your choice sinside your Docker MySql database.

+To also be able to upload keys repeat this step with your signing certificate.

 #### API documentation
 Along with the application there comes a [swagger2](https://swagger.io) API documentation, which you can access in your web browser when the efgs-gateway-service applications runs: